mantidproject/documents/Design/spectrum_number_and_workspace_index_abstraction.md

 - Implement the `Translator` and store it in a workspace.
   Most likely it makes sense to share this between workspaces, i.e., use `Kernel::cow_ptr`, since indices change rarely after initial creation.
+  As either part of the `Translator`, or as a separate entity within `MatrixWorkspace`, we will have a `Partitioning` object.
+  This object is responsible for determining how data of spectra is split among MPI ranks.
+  There can be several implementations of this `Partitioning` to fit the needs of various work flows.
+  `Translator` uses `Partitioning` to set up its internal maps that define which spectrum numbers are present on a specific MPI rank.

 - We cannot provide setters and getters for spectrum numbers and detector IDs in `Ispectrum` any more.
   Otherwise it would not be possible to maintain a consistent index map in `Translator`.

   This is likely the most critical change, since it will break existing python scripts.
   Since the fix is simple we can probably replace the existing exports by variants that print and error including a replacement suggestion, e.g., `ISpectrum::getSpectrumNo() is longer available.
 Replace, e.g., ws.getSpectrum(i).getSpectrumNo() with ws.getSpectrumNo(i)`.

+  This point is really crucial, and it is probably necessary to consider it in a larger context.
+  Follow up changes to the indexing library discussed here might require yet another change in the Python interface.
+  We must avoid breaking Python scripts twice.
+  That is, we need to work on a implementation/roll-out schedule in combination with other changes, in particular Instrument 2.0 and changes to the creation of workspaces that will become necessary when adding the `Translator` and `SpectrumInfo` (the latter will be part of Instrument 2.0).

 - Replace or remove a series of old index mapping methods from `MatrixWorkspace`.